Data policy

 Statement on the availability of underlying data

 Authors are required to provide a statement on how their underlying research data can be accessed.
-This must be placed as the section "Data availability" at the end of the manuscript before the acknowledgements.
+This must be placed as the section "Data availability" at the end of the manuscript.
 Please see the manuscript preparation guidelines for authors for the correct sequence.
-If the data are not publicly accessible, a clear explanation of why this is the case is required.
 The best way to provide access to data is by depositing them (as well as related metadata) in FAIR-aligned reliable public data repositories, assigning digital object identifiers, and properly citing data sets as individual contributions.
 If different data sets are deposited in different repositories, this needs to be indicated in the data availability section.
 If data from a third party were used, this needs to be explained (including a reference to these data).
 Data Cite recommends the following elements for a data citation:

 creators: title, publisher/repository, identifier, publication year (e.g. Loew, A., Bennartz, R., Fell, F., Lattanzio, A., Doutriaux-Boucher, M., and Schulz, J.: Surface Albedo Validation Sites, EUMETSAT [data set], http://dx.doi.org/10.15770/EUM_SEC_CLM_1001, 2015).